Dungeons & Dragons and Tabletop Games

 GSA - Gay Straight Alliance Club

-This student led club meets on the 1st and 3rd Wednesday of the month in the Library Media Center.
+This student led club meeting days are the 1st and 3rd Thursday of the month in the Library Media Center.
 Student leaders and members drive content and conversation.
 Every student is welcome here!

 For more information contact sponsor Mrs. Schachet firstname.lastname@example.org

 Math Counts consists of working on challenging, fun math problems AND participating in a math competition against other schools later in the year.
-We will meet every Monday from 3:00-4:00 in Mrs. Taloumis' room (C05).
 All grades are welcome!
 Be there, or be "x squared"!

 Odyssey of the Mind